thoughtandtheory/framekit/README.md

 4. Adjust each image's position independently:
    - Left image controls are under the left side
    - Right image controls are under the right side
 5. Click "Export" to download the combined frame

+### Triple Frame
+1. Click "Triple Frame" in the navigation
+2. Select three images using the upload fields
+3. Click "Frame Images" to process all images
+4. Adjust each image's position independently:
+   - Left image controls for the left panel
+   - Middle image controls for the center panel
+   - Right image controls for the right panel
+5. Click "Export" to download the combined frame

 ## Technical Details